ramrodo/katacoda-scenarios/istio-meshery-adapter/step2.md

 ## 2. In the Istio management page:

 - Type `istio-system` into the namespace field
-- Click the (+) icon on the Install card and select `Latest Istio` to install the latest version of Istio
+- Click the (+) icon on the Install card and select `Istio 1.7.3` to install the latest version of Istio

 ![Install Istio using Meshery](./assets/install-istio.png)